JamesR-J/Tensorflow-Simple-Tree-Recognition/README.md

 ## Results

-With an accuracy on the validation dataset of 62% this NN is nowhere near as accurate as a human identifier, but as talked above when I identify a tree I am taking a lot more in to account than just the bark, therefore the future goal should be adding some more useful identifying features to help the NN.
+With an accuracy on the validation dataset of 62% this NN is nowhere near as accurate as a human identifier, but as talked above when I identify a tree I am taking a lot more in to account than just the bark, therefore the future goal is adding some more useful identifying features to help the NN.

 ## Current issues with the data:
 * Some species of tree have very varied bark depending on age of the tree eg the douglas fir.
 Getting a large enough amount of photos of the different stages is very important to accuratley identify this variation.